aaronparker/aaronparker.github.io/_posts/2017-12-02-ivanti-application-control-message-boxes.md

   * Self-Authorization - end-user can be given the ability to whitelist an application themselves
   * Network Connections - controls can be placed on network destinations, paths or ports

-So, potentially a reasonable level of interaction with the end-user and thus Application Control can have some impact on the perception of a user&#8217;s everyday experience.&nbsp;Fortunately, each of these message boxes is almost fully customisable - Ivanti provides the administrator with the ability to control both the appearance and text in the message to something that may suit a specific requirement or the environment into which it is deployed.
+So, potentially a reasonable level of interaction with the end-user and thus Application Control can have some impact on the perception of a user&#8217;s everyday experience.
+Fortunately, each of these message boxes is almost fully customisable - Ivanti provides the administrator with the ability to control both the appearance and text in the message to something that may suit a specific requirement or the environment into which it is deployed.

 # Creating Better Message Boxes

 Dialog boxes suck (or at least a good chunk of them do).
-To understand why here&#8217;s an excellent article I recommend reading -&nbsp;[The Magic of Flow and Why Dialogs Frustrate People](https://uxplanet.org/the-magic-of-flow-and-why-dialogs-frustrate-people-9408e08b7f3d).
+To understand why here&#8217;s an excellent article I recommend reading - [The Magic of Flow and Why Dialogs Frustrate People](https://uxplanet.org/the-magic-of-flow-and-why-dialogs-frustrate-people-9408e08b7f3d).
 The dialogs interrupt user workflow and it&#8217;s safe to assume a user is typically seeing multiple messages in a single session (not just our Application Control messages).

-Application Control supports [customising the messages as well as the UI with HTML and CSS](https://help.ivanti.com/ap/help/en_US/am/10.1/Content/Application_Manager/Message_Settings.htm).&nbsp;With customisable notifications, the Application Control administrator effectively becomes a UX designer; therefore to&nbsp;provide users with the best experience possible and balance security needs of the organisation, we should consider carefully that experience both visually and narratively in the text displayed to the user.
+Application Control supports [customising the messages as well as the UI with HTML and CSS](https://help.ivanti.com/ap/help/en_US/am/10.1/Content/Application_Manager/Message_Settings.htm).
+With customisable notifications, the Application Control administrator effectively becomes a UX designer; therefore to provide users with the best experience possible and balance security needs of the organisation, we should consider carefully that experience both visually and narratively in the text displayed to the user.

 When customising these I recommend paying careful attention to the language and tone of the text.
 Empowering a user to take the right, or no, action without generating unnecessary service desk calls is important.
-Here are my 3 recommendations&nbsp;for customising these messages boxes for an environment:
+Here are my 3 recommendations for customising these messages boxes for an environment:

   * Ensure the message boxes fit with Microsoft UX guidelines for Windows - apart from not visually assaulting the senses, fitting in with the standard Windows visual style will provide users with a sense that these messages are a part of the normal Windows desktop workflow
   * Don&#8217;t overwhelm the user with explanatory text that they aren&#8217;t going to read anyway - avoid [dialogue box fatigue](https://blogs.msdn.microsoft.com/oldnewthing/20060526-03/?p=31063).
 If you can, provide a link to more information, so that the user can choose to read up on why the system has been implemented